zorbyte/TrackWeave/README.md

 make it invalid and the branch will be ignored.
 When a branch is created, its waypoint will be reset to reflect the root of the branch.

-### Querying branch
+### Querying branches

-Every time a node is added to a chain, it checks if a branch has been made, this is done by querying for the following:
+Querying a branch can be achieved by using the following tags:

 ```
 RDT-Type: "Node"